-By default, only the members of Domain Admins group have the remote RDP access to the Active Directory domain controllers‘ desktop.
-In this article we’ll show how to grant domain users (non-admin user accounts) RDP access to the domain controllers without granting administrative privileges.
+By default, only members of the Domain Admins group have the remote RDP access to the Active Directory domain controllers‘ desktop.
+In this article we’ll show how to grant RDP access to domain controllers for non-admin user accounts without granting administrative privileges.

-After the server has been promoted to the domain controller, when you try to open Local Users and Groups (lusrmgr.msc) console, the following error returns:
+After the server has been promoted to the domain controller, you cannot manage local users and groups from the Computer Management mmc snap-in.
+When you try to open Local Users and Groups (

-Display the members of the domain group Remote Desktop Users on the domain controller:
+Display the members of the domain group Remote Desktop Users on the domain controller using the command:

 net localgroup "Remote Desktop Users"

 As you can see, it is empty.
-Add a domain user it-pro to it (in our example, it-pro is a standard domain user without administrative privileges):
+Add a domain user it-pro to it (in our example, it-pro is a regular domain user without administrative privileges):

 net localgroup "Remote Desktop Users" /add corp\it-pro